Requests for new websites and intranets

 Appealing a decision

-If your request is denied but you believe there is significant new information or context that may change the Governance Group’s decision, you may submit a single appeal, providing any additional details (eg about governance, audience needs or platform suitability) that were not part of your original request.
+If your request is denied and you believe there is significant new information or context that may change the Governance Group’s decision, you may submit a single appeal, providing any additional details (e.g. about governance, audience needs or platform suitability) that were not part of your original request.
 The Governance Group will review again, and submit to the Chair for a final decision if required.

 Further information and contacts